Coastal ocean dynamics applications radar

-Coastal ocean dynamics applications radar (CODAR) describes a type of portable, land-based, high frequency (HF) radar developed between 1973 and 1983 at NOAA's Wave Propagation Laboratory in Boulder, Colorado.
-CODAR is a noninvasive system that permits to measure and map near-surface ocean currents in coastal waters.
-It is transportable and offers output ocean current maps on site in near real time.
-Moreover, using CODAR it is possible to measure waves heights and it provides an indirect estimate of local wind direction.
+Coastal ocean dynamics applications radar (CODAR) is a type of portable, land-based, high frequency (HF) radar developed between 1973 and 1983 at NOAA's Wave Propagation Laboratory in Boulder, Colorado.
+CODAR is a noninvasive system that can measure and map near-surface ocean currents in coastal waters.
+It is transportable and can produce ocean current maps on site in near real time.
+Moreover, using CODAR it is possible to measure wave heights and produce an indirect estimate of local wind direction.